ropensci/rtweet/README.md

 # rtweet: Collecting Twitter Data

-R package for collecting Twitter data via Twitter's REST and stream API's
+R package for collecting Twitter data via Twitter's REST and stream API's.

+More technical description: An implementation of calls designed to extract and organize Twitter data via Twitter's REST and stream API's.
+Functions formulate GET and POST requests and convert response objects to more user friendly structures, e.g., data frames or lists.
+Specific consideration is given to functions designed to return tweets, friends, and followers.

 Key features